-Carnitine, creatine, carnosine and taurine aren’t the first concerns new vegans have.
+Carnitine, creatine, and carnosine aren’t the first concern for a plant-based diet.
 They usually come to light after reading articles cautioning would-be vegans of potential nutritional pitfalls.
 Should vegans be concerned about these nutrients?
+Dr. Michael Greger has the answers.

-So far in the Vegan Nutrition Concerns Series, we’ve answered concerns about protein, Omega 3s, calcium, iron, vitamin D, B12, zinc and iodine but what about something as obscure and “carnovirous-sounding” as carnitine?
-Or, for that matte,r carnosine, creatine or taurine?
-What is this elusive, primarily animal-derived substance all about and should we vegans be concerned? [tweet this] (or funnier ones like this and this)
+So far in the Vegan Nutrition Concerns Series, Dr. Michael Greger has helped us answer common questions about protein, Omega-3s, calcium, iron, vitamin D, vitamin B12, zinc, and iodine.
+But what about something as “carnovirous-sounding” as carnitine?
+Or, for that matter, carnosine, creatine, or taurine?

 Basically, it helps with burning fat for energy.